Fleet FAQ

 Q:

-Is BIK payable on a company van?
+Is BIK payable on a company van or pick-up?

 A:

-Employees pay tax on a company van if they or a member of their family or household make private use of it.
+Employees pay tax on a company van or pick-up truck if they or a member of their family or household make private use of it.
 If the employee has the van mainly for work journeys (for example, delivering goods or making calls to customers) and the only private use is commuting, there is no tax to pay.

 If there is other private use, tax is payable unless this private use is 'insignificant'.